Sweet Minou Mystery

 April passed her parents again, who were now sitting at their table.
 They were whispering seriously now.

 Drexel was a rather medium-sized town, or as April’s dad would say, a big small town.
-There were a variety of people, places, and creatures, but there was also space, and rolling greenery, and air.
-Being on the Great Plains meant it was mostly flat, though, and summers could be stifling humid-hot, and winters fierce.
-Off in the distance outside the town there was endless sunset horizon, but also lots of run-off from fertilized fields.
-This was a land of austerity and bounty - things would grow, but they were often farmed in monoculture.
+There were a variety of people, places, and creatures, but there was also space, rolling greenery, and air.
+Being on the Great Plains meant it was mostly flat, though, and summers could be stiflingly humid-hot, and winters fierce.
+Off in the distance outside the town there was an endless sunset horizon, but also lots of run-off from fertilized fields.
+This was a land of bounty and austerity - things would grow, but they were often farmed in monoculture.
 Even to the familiar eye the preserved prairie did not look varied, but inside it was thriving with symbiotic difference, dependence.
 That was where the beauty of this land was - in absorbing its subtleties amidst the obvious.
 In getting to know its tone.

 April had lived abroad in France where she trained as a chocolatier, and she had to admit she did not miss home too much while she was gone.
 Not the dog-breath heat in summer, not the uneven storms and tornado warnings, not the simple squared buildings and sprawl.
 It was not the kind of place a person usually fantasized about, but once she returned, and settled back in, and let it unfurl naturally around her, she came to love it - or at least, respect it for nurturing her.
 She could live simply here, with her family and friends, and she was thankful for that.
 And here, away from it all, she could learn to forget about what she’d lost in France.